bigsupp/stealthwatch-cloud-sample-postman/README.md

 # Stealthwatch Cloud API Postman Samples

 This repository contains sample Postman collections related to Cisco Stealthwatch Cloud APIs.
 It is available for use by the Cisco DevNet community through Code Exchange.

 # Compatibility
 There is no minimum version required as this is a hosted product.
+A Stealthwatch Cloud portal is required.

 # Installation
 Ensure Postman is installed.